radon-h2020/demo-datapipeline-validation-and-load-testing/README.md

 f.close()

 ```
 - The path of the image folder is to be specified in the python script.
-The script creates a .txt file which contains file paths of all the images which are later used for uploading to the S3 bucket via Jmeter.
-The path of the .txt file is specified in the Java code of JSR233 sampler of Jmeter.
+The script creates a .txt file, which contains file paths of all the images and later are used for uploading to the S3 bucket via JMeter.
+The path of the .txt file is specified in the Java code of JSR233 sampler of JMeter.

 # Monitoring Apache Nifi Metrics Using PrometheusReportingTask